 Look for ways to do things online to support your marketing and PR strategies.
 You can create webinars if that’s something you do so that people can log in from the comfort of their home.
 You can even do a live video on social media channels to engage your audience.

 If you haven’t already done it, try using paid ads because they are becoming a lot cheaper.
 Big ad networks need small businesses to drive up the cost per click for ads so that bigger corporations have to spend more money on ads.
-Because the virus has forced many businesses to suspend some operations or close everything.
-There are fewer advertisers, so the ads are cheaper.
+Since the virus has forced many businesses to suspend some operations or close everything, there are fewer advertisers, so the ads are cheaper.
 It is clear that paid ads are producing a much higher ROI than before the pandemic.

 9) Build up your social media